wagtail-packages/wagtail-exposapi/README.md

 ## Usage Suggestion

-When installed this package will reveal all admin listing page urls and at least one of all edit page urls for Wagtail core models and your own custom models for installed apps.
+When installed a JSON API can be viewed that lists all admin listing page urls and at least one of all edit page urls for Wagtail core models and your own custom models for installed apps.

 It does this with zero configuration, by introspecting the installed apps.
-You cn provided configuration to exclude models or apps from the introspection or provide a full list of apps/models to work with.
+You can provided configuration to exclude models or apps or provide a full list of apps/models to work with.

-You can use the JSON api endpoint to get the urls and with this information it's possible to make a get request to each URL and check the response code.
+With this information it's possible to make a get request to each URL and check the response.

 ### Site requirements

-- It will need a full set of data to work with, so it's best to use a staging or development site data.
+- It will need a full set of data to work with, so it's best to setup staging or development site data.
-- Your site will need to be running on a server or locally as it needs to check url responses.
+- Your site will need to be running on a server or locally so that the urls are accessible.

 ### Try it locally